Submit 501(c)(3) Nonprofit Business

 First, confirm the 501(c)(3) is not one of these:

-• Chamber of commerce, trade association, or homeowners’ association
+• Chambers of commerce, trade associations, or homeowners’ associations

-• Church, or an organization whose main goal is to promote the specific teachings or beliefs of a specific religion or person
+• Churches, synagogues, temples, or organizations whose primary purpose is to promote the specific teachings or beliefs of a specific religion or person

-• Lockdown facility, or facility that holds people against their will
+• Lockdown / detainment facilities, or facilities whose primary purpose is to hold people against their will

-• Nonprofit developer that builds with the intent to sell
+• Nonprofit developers that build with the intent to sell

 Note: While NIA cannot insure these types of organizations, any 501(c)(3) nonprofits that are only affiliated with the above can be considered.